yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/12-custom-arrow/README.md

 This step shows how to implement a visualization of a custom arrow that fits the "parallel line"-edge style.

-Custom arrow implementations are based on the [IArrow](https://docs.yworks.com/yfileshtml/#/api/IArrow) interface.
-[IArrow](https://docs.yworks.com/yfileshtml/#/api/IArrow) defines the two methods `getVisualCreator` and `getBoundsProvider`, which return the implementations that create the visualization and specify the bounds of the arrow.
+Custom arrow implementations are based on the [IArrow](https://docs.yworks.com/yfileshtml/api/IArrow) interface.
+[IArrow](https://docs.yworks.com/yfileshtml/api/IArrow) defines the two methods [getVisualCreator](https://docs.yworks.com/yfileshtml/api/IArrow#getVisualCreator) and [getBoundsProvider](https://docs.yworks.com/yfileshtml/api/IArrow#getBoundsProvider), which return the implementations that create the visualization and specify the bounds of the arrow.
 In this sample, we implement all three interfaces in a single class.

 ## Implementing IArrow

-In the `getVisualCreator` method, we store the anchor and direction of the arrow.
-Then, we simply return `this`, since our class itself will implement the \`IVisualCreator\`interface.
+In the [getVisualCreator](https://docs.yworks.com/yfileshtml/api/IArrow#getVisualCreator) method, we store the anchor and direction of the arrow.
+Then, we simply return `this`, since our class itself will implement the [IVisualCreator](https://docs.yworks.com/yfileshtml/api/IVisualCreator) interface.

 ```
 getVisualCreator(